LRGASP/lrgasp-submissions/docs/index.md

 ## Contacts

 - [lrgasp-support](mailto:lrgasp-support-group@ucsc.edu) Support list for LRGASP participants.
 Messages will not be shared publicly
-- [lrgasp-announce](https://groups.google.com/a/ucsc.edu/g/lrgasp-announce-group) Subscribe to announcement list for the LRGASP
+- [lrgasp-announce](https://groups.google.com/a/ucsc.edu/g/lrgasp-announce-group) Subscribe to announcement list for LRGASP